SAVE SOUTHWARK WOODS OBJECTIONS

 “Human rights implications

-47. This application has the legitimate aim of providing a new boundary treatment and entrance.
+50. This application has the legitimate aim of providing remediation and remodelling of an existing cemetery.
 The rights potentially engaged by this application, including the right to a fair trial and the right to respect for private and family life are not considered to be unlawfully interfered with by this proposal.”

 This application supports, reinforces and extends religious discrimination in the council’s burial provision, as none of the burial provision would be accessible to Southwark residents of Orthodox Jewish or Muslim faiths, who also require burial